rajakolluru/cheniledocs.github.io/pages/chenile-tutorial/355-chenile-mybatis-query-tutorial.md

 	| absent | `false` | Count query does not run |
 	| absent | absent | Count query runs |

+	When a UI or client needs only the total number of matching rows, pass `"countOnly": true` in the search request:

+	{% highlight json %}
+	{
+	  "countOnly": true,
+	  "filters": {
+	    "branch": ["Bangalore"]
+	  },
+	  "pageNum": 1,
+	  "numRowsInPage": 25
+	}
+	{% endhighlight %}

+	In this mode Chenile runs only the `getAll-count` query, skips the `getAll` list query, returns no rows, and fills `maxRows` and `maxPages`.
+This request flag overrides `countQueryEnabled`, so it still works when count queries are disabled for normal list requests.

 ### The Mapper file
 {% highlight xml %}
 <!DOCTYPE mapper PUBLIC "-//mybatis.org//DTD Mapper 3.0//EN"  "http://mybatis.org/dtd/mybatis-3-mapper.dtd">